SimonPadbury/baselayer-3/_src/layout.md

   * Use the implicit grid by controlling the position of grid items.
 * **Gap (optional)** — adds vertical _and_ horizontal whitespace (a.k.a. gutters) along internal grid tracks.
 See [grid gaps](#grid-gaps).
 * **Equal width grid cell control (optional)** — `equal-*-cols` etc. specifies how many columns your layout has (2, 3, or 4), where each column width is equalized.
-* **Dense packing (optional)** — `grid-dense` can be used as a quick way to _reorder_ grid items: packing later items into earlier empty cells if there’s enough space for them.
+* **Dense packing (optional)** — `grid-dense` can be used as a quick way to automatically _reorder_ grid items: packing later items into earlier empty cells if there’s enough space for them.
 There is a [dense packing example](#grid-items-and-dense-packing) below, after where we have described per-item control.

-Having 2, 3, or 4 explicit _CSS grid_ columns covers most use cases for the traditional 12 column grid system in webpage design.
-The Baselayer 3 grid can do all that, and so much more.
+Having 2, 3, or 4 explicit _CSS grid_ columns covers most use cases for the traditional 12 column grid system in webpage design (12 is used because it is divisible by 2, 3, or 4 without remainder).
+The Baselayer grid can do all that, and so much more.

 <div class="mt-3 mb-4 grid equal-3-cols">
   <div class="b-thin p-cell">1</div>